National Stuttering Awareness Week (NSAW)

 - Consider advertising your stuttering in your school, workplace, to friends or family, or even…the drive-through!
 We’ve got the bracelets, buttons, and brochures to help you get started.

 - Sport one of our awareness bracelets.
 Hang one of our ‘Hello My Name Is…’ posters in your office.
-Wear one of our brand new ‘Keep Calm and Stutter On’ t-shirts.
+Wear one of our ‘Keep Calm and Stutter On’ t-shirts.
 We’ve got all of the bracelets, t-shirts, posters, books, and more to help you get started with advertising your stuttering in a simple and non-verbal way.

 - Send a press release to your local media.

 - Consider advertising your stutter in your workplace; we’ve got helpful tips and ideas to get you started.
 Not quite ready to put together a workplace presentation on stuttering?
 Consider hanging a ‘Hello My Name Is…’ poster in your office or cubicle or sporting one of our ‘Keep Calm and Stutter On’ t-shirts on casual Friday for an easy, non-verbal way to advertise.

 The NSA and its members raise awareness of stuttering 52 weeks a year.
 National Stuttering Awareness Week gives us one more opportunity to educate and one more reason to hold our heads high.
 Contact us and let us know how YOU are raising awareness in your community!
 Here are just a few examples of how NSA’ers are spreading awareness: